 I have found few things more enjoyable than photography.
 I have a background and training in sociology.
 Sociologists try to discover patterns in what appears to be randomness.
 I now understand that finding patterns in randomness is also what photographers do.
 As a sociologist, I believe that the observer constructs (consciously or unconsciously) the patterns that are “found.”
 This, I think, is the source of creativity in photography.
 In photography I seek to observe and capture the patterns that emerge in the randomness of human interactions, geometric shapes, and nature.
 But patterns change rapidly; the light dims, and clouds and people move.

 I shoot various photographic subjects, including structures, people, objects, graffiti, and abstract patterns, I take photos in urban, rural and natural settings.
 I rarely plan my photographic images.
 I come upon scenes as I travel or walk around.
 Photographs were taken in Italy, Israel and the United States.
 Lately I have been trying to improve my craft by taking candid images of people in urban settings (so-called street photography).
 I use in photography the same types of observational skills that I developed as a practicing sociologist.

 To view my photos, click on the word "Photographs."
-My photographs are organized into five categories: Currently on Exhibit; Street Photography B&W; Street Photography Color; Other Photography B&W; and Other Photography Color.
+My photographs are organized into five categories: Recently on Exhibit; Street Photography B&W; Street Photography Color; Other Photography B&W; and Other Photography Color.
 Click one of the five photos to reveal a set of thumbnail images for that category.
 Within each category, click on a thumbnail to see its full image.

 I hope my photographs reflect the enjoyment I feel when taking and producing them.
 I hope that you enjoy viewing them.